-&lt;sup>12Appendix 1 provides a brief demonstration of the midas class in Python, which executes the algorithm.
-Appendix 2 describes two diagnostic tools that can be used to assess the fit of the imputation model (in particular the risk of overfitting) and calibrate hyperparameters: the technique of "overimputation" and the generation of new observations using a variational autoencoder component.
+&lt;sup>9Appendix 1 provides a brief demonstration of the midas class in Python, which executes the algorithm.
+Appendix 2 describes two diagnostic tools that can be used to assess the performance of the imputation model (including the risk of overfitting) and calibrate hyperparameters: the technique of "overimputation" and the generation of new observations using a variational autoencoder component.